-The Highland Classic Two Day Trial – ‘Ossa Edition’ will be held on 11/12 June 2022 at Alvie Estate, Kincraig, Highland.
+The Highland Classic Two Day Trial – ‘BSA/TRIUMPH Edition’ will be held on 8/9 June 2024 at Alvie Estate, Kincraig, Highland.

 The Highland Classic logo and website content are copyright, the intellectual property of the Inverness & District Motor Cycle Club Ltd.

 The event is for Pre’65, Twinshock and Britshock motorcycles with 8 classes.

 ‘The Friendliest Classic Trial in Scotland’ is our trade mark and we are incredibly proud of our event that attracts an entry of 160 riders from across the UK.
 Plus a group of approximately 40 ‘Signature Riders’ nominated by our Trial Partners or who have either contributed their expertise to motorcycle sport or won Scottish, British or even World Championships over the years.